 - Pain and/or swelling along the inside of the foot, arch and ankle bone, where the tendon runs and inserts.

-- Pain may also be experienced on the outside of the ankle in chronic cases as the foot collapses and causes impingement on the outside of the ankle bones.
+- Pain on the outside of the ankle if the flat foot causes impingement of the ankle bones.

 - Gradual onset which progressively worsens over time with continuation of aggravating weight bearing, especially under high intensity or impact.

 - Trouble walking or standing for a long time, with aching and muscle fatigue.